daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 ## Lessons learn in project:

 - The tasks diagram and the executoin are awkward.
-- It is better to create two separate dags: One for retrive daily github activies(run daily).
+- It is better to create two separated dags: One for retrive daily github activies(run daily).
 And the other for create monthly report(run at first day of each month)
 - That way the successful run would be all task run successfully.
 Then we can recieve email on retries or failures.
 - Cut the customed result message, cause that task is unecessary.
 Cause now each dags have a single purpose, there is only need to recieve successful dag run email.